G5/g5_prom_rails/README.md

 This gem is designed to work when Prometheus scrapes both individual instances of Rails (horizontally scaled processes) and the application as a whole.
 Application-level metrics are those that are shared between every Rails process, like database model counts or background job queue sizes.
 Per-process metrics are instrumented events that hit individual processes, like a particular controller action being called.
 Prometheus deals with aggregating events that happen in multiple disconnected processes, like load balanced Rails web servers.

+It's also important that Prometheus is set up to relabel your metrics based on the application being scraped from.
+I'm assuming if you can scrape every instance of a load-balanced web application, you're using service discovery in some form and this kind of relabeling is possible.

 ## Configuration

 There are a few configuration points for the engine, which you should specify in an initializer.
 Here's an example of a simple recommended setup: